A Tale Under the Full Moon

 "That girlfriend you got there?"
 Axel shook his head and sigh.
 "Hate to break it to you, but the Organization's already found out about your escape.
 She's no longer protected by the corporation, so now they're coming after her."

-Roxas' eyes widened and he stepped back instinctively, but Axel didn't give him a chance to respond as he began to talk in a hurry, "We've wasted our time chit-chatting.
+Roxas' eyes widened and he stepped back instinctively, but Axel didn't give him a chance to respond as he began to hustle, "We've wasted our time chit-chatting.
 They'll be here any minute now!"
 Axel raised his hand to his friend.
 "Come with me, Roxas.
 We'll start all over again like good ol' times.
 I'm not the same weak pussy-bastard like before, and I promise I can protect you.
 Come on!"

 "But, I—" He glanced back at Naminè's location.